Markus Lanz is horrified by Laschet’s statement on ZDF – “That confuses people completely”

 Laschet takes a position on the hotly debated statements at Claus Kleber (ZDF)

 I thought of the whole climate.
 I see some polls where a lot of people still say that’s all right.
 Some say it has to get harder.
 And I still advocate weighing it up.
-Also to consider the child’s best interests. (…) And what livelihoods are at stake at the moment.
+Also to consider the best interests of the child. (…) And what kind of existence is at stake at the moment.

-New incidence values would “make people feel insecure and that would destroy acceptance”, Laschet said, even though he was behind the number of 35 that had been decided on.
-As a politician you have to make an effort in “language to take the citizens seriously, to warn that we are still in the middle of the pandemic,” he told Kleber.
+New incidence values would “unsettle people and that destroy acceptance,” Laschet continued, although he was behind the number of 35 that had been decided, despite everything.
+As a politician, you have to “try to take the citizens seriously, to warn that we are still in the middle of the pandemic,” he told Kleber.
 “One would have to talk about the danger of the mutated virus -” but not from top to bottom, that bothers me from time to time, “said Laschet’s statement on ZDF. (cos) * Merkur.de is part of the nationwide Ippen-Digital network.